GonzaloPiombi/where-is-waldo/README.md

+# Where's Waldo

-# Fourth React project done for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-where-s-waldo-a-photo-tagging-app)
+Fourth React project done for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-where-s-waldo-a-photo-tagging-app)

 Goals of the project: